algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/splaytree.md

-# AVL Trees
+# Splay Trees

-An AVL tree is a kind of **binary search tree** that is **self-balancing**.

-Unlike a basic binary search tree, which can exhibit *O(n)* worst case behavior for both search and insert, an AVL tree is always balanced, so the worst case *O(log n)*.
-The way balanced is maintained is quite complicated; we suggest experimenting with the examples at the end of this background.
+A Splay Tree is a self-adjusting binary search tree, first described in 1985 by Sleator and Tarjan.
+  The Splay Tree
+is not always balanced, like the AVL tree, but uses rotation operations to move each item that is accessed closer to the root.
+Therefore, while a Splay Tree is *not guaranteed* to give good performance for any *single* operation, over a *series* of operations, frequently accessed items are close to the root, and readily accessed.

+The worse case for Splay Trees over a *series* of operations has been shown to be bounded, using an *Amortized Analysis*, a technique pioneered by Tarjan.

+Like the Binary Search Tree and the AVL tree, a Splay Tree

+Monday 6:30

 A **binary search tree (BST)** is either empty or else it is a root node containing a key and two subtrees, which are binary search trees.